-Attached is the official Notice of Final Permit for the project referenced below.
-Click on the link displayed below to access the permit project documents and send a "reply" message verifying receipt of the document(s) provided in the link; this may be done by selecting "Reply" on the menu bar of your e-mail software, noting that you can view the documents, and then selecting "Send".
+Click on the link to the documents displayed below and send a "reply" message verifying receipt of the document(s) provided in this email; this may be done by selecting "Reply" on the menu bar of your e-mail software, noting that you can view the documents, and then selecting "Send".
 We must receive verification that you are able to access the documents.
-Your immediate reply will preclude subsequent e-mail transmissions to verify accessibility of the document(s).
+Your reply will preclude subsequent e-mail transmissions to verify receipt of the document(s).

-Click on the following link to access the permit project documents: http://ARM-PERMIT2K.dep.state.fl.us/adh/prod/pdf permit zip files/0110037.005.AV.F pdf.zip
+Click on the following link to access the permit project documents: http://ARM-PERMIT2K.dep.state.fl.us/adh/prod/pdf\permit\zip\files/0110037.005.AV.D\pdf.zip